About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Vents

-Let's discuss vents.
-Vents refer to the slits at the hem of a jacket.
-As seen in the image, you can opt for side vents, which are slits on both the left and right sides, a single center vent in the middle, or no vents at all.
-You might be wondering which type of vent is the correct choice for a jacket.
-The truth is, there is no wrong choice when it comes to vent design.
-However, unless there are specific reasons not to, our store recommends side vents.
-Side vents strike a perfect balance between casualness and a sharp look.
-They are suitable for almost any occasion, except for very formal settings, and exude a sense of elegance even with a sporty feel.
-While the minimalistic look of a jacket without vents has its appeal, the graceful movement that side vents allow is wonderful.
-Although side vents are our basic recommendation, opting for a center vent, especially in traditional attire such as a navy blazer, can also be a stylish choice.
+Let me also talk about vents.
+Vents are the slits at the hem of a jacket.
+As shown in the image, you can choose side vents, which are slits on both the left and right sides, a single center vent, or no vents at all.
+You may wonder which type of vent is the correct choice for a jacket, but in truth, there is no single right answer.
+Unless there is a specific reason to choose otherwise, I usually recommend side vents.
+Side vents offer a good balance between a casual feel and a sharp appearance.
+They work well for many occasions, except for very formal settings, and they give the jacket an elegant impression even with a sporty feel.
+A jacket without vents can also have a clean, minimal appeal, but the graceful movement created by side vents is very attractive.
+While side vents are my basic recommendation, a center vent can also be a stylish choice, especially for traditional styles such as a navy blazer.

-Let's also talk about vents and body shape correction.
-Whether it's side vents or a center vent, individuals with well-rounded buttocks or a slightly arched back (lordosis) often face the issue of the jacket's vents opening up.
-However, this concern is addressed with The Dressing Lab's custom-made jackets.
-Our vents are designed not to open easily by incorporating a deeper overlap and innovatively angling the overlap of the vents.
-Moreover, depending on the client's physique, we make alterations such as widening the hip area of the jacket, and adjusting the jacket's pattern so that it sits in the correct position according to the orientation of the body.
-Through these tailoring techniques and body shape corrections, we solve the issue of vents opening up.
+Vents are also closely related to body shape adjustments.
+Whether the jacket has side vents or a center vent, customers with fuller hips or a slightly arched lower back may experience the vents opening up.
+With The Dressing Lab's custom jackets, we take this into consideration during the fitting and pattern adjustment process.
+Our vents are designed with a deeper overlap and a carefully considered angle so that they do not open easily.
+Depending on the customer's body shape, we may also adjust the hip area of the jacket or modify the pattern so that the jacket sits in the correct position on the body.
+Through these tailoring techniques and body shape adjustments, we can help reduce the issue of vents opening.

-Lastly, let's discuss the fit of the jacket.
-We often receive the question, especially when customers order a suit and a jacket together, "Should the suit jacket and the jacket have different sizes?"
-At our store (depending on the customer's preferences and the intended use of the jacket), we usually propose making adjustments to the size.
-Specifically, we often suggest altering the length.
-For suit jackets (especially dark suits), we recommend a length that adequately covers the buttocks to create a dressy impression when worn as a suit ensemble.
-On the other hand, jackets can be paired with slacks as well as cotton pants or slim jeans, ranging from dressy to casual trousers.
-In such cases, if the jacket length is as long as that of a suit jacket, it can appear excessively dressy and unbalanced when worn with casual pants.
-Therefore, to maintain the elegance of the jacket within an appropriate range, we often shorten it by approximately 1cm to 1.5cm compared to the suit jacket length.
-This adjustment takes into account the intended use of the jacket and the customer's physique and character, allowing us to provide the most suitable recommendation.
-In addition to the fit, we also consult with customers on lapel style, double-breasted or single-breasted design, vents, pockets, stitching, and other details to create a truly personalized jacket.
-We invite you to try The Dressing Lab's Dress Line "Jacket" and experience the difference.
+Lastly, let me talk about the fit of the jacket.
+We often receive this question, especially when a customer orders both a suit and a jacket: "Should the suit jacket and the jacket be made in different sizes?"
+At The Dressing Lab, depending on the customer's preference and the intended use of the jacket, we often suggest making slight adjustments.
+One common adjustment is the jacket length.
+For suit jackets, especially dark suits, we usually recommend a length that properly covers the hips, as this creates a more dressy impression when worn as a suit.
+Jackets, on the other hand, may be worn not only with dress trousers, but also with cotton trousers or slim jeans.
+If the jacket length is the same as a suit jacket, it can sometimes look too dressy or unbalanced with more casual trousers.
+For this reason, while keeping the elegance of the jacket, we often make the length approximately 1 cm to 1.5 cm shorter than a suit jacket.
+This adjustment is made while considering the purpose of the jacket, the customer's body shape, and the customer's character.
+In addition to the fit, we also discuss details such as lapel style, double-breasted or single-breasted design, vents, pockets, stitching, and other elements to create a truly personal jacket.
+I would be very happy for you to try The Dressing Lab's Dress Line jacket and experience the difference.

 Jacket